fiinix/fiinix.github.io/_posts/2012/10/2012-10-27-on-a-very-special-carlos.md

 date: 2012-10-27T10:38:00+00:00
 author: Carlos
 layout: post
-tags: ["Smoking Cessation", "Writing Challenge", "Victorian Music Hall"]
+tags: ["Smoking cessation", Writing, Back in time]
-category: personal
+category: Health
 excerpt: "In which I've taken a break from smoking and realise how few entries I've written this year."
 ---
 This week on a very special Carlos I talk about how [beije](http://www.beije.fi/) makes me look bad by writing more than I do, what it's like to "pause" smoking and the [Victorian Music Hall](http://britishmusichallsociety.wordpress.com/2012/07/27/music-hall-in-chatham/) we're attending this evening.